ailocksmith/joomla-kunena-discord-plugin/README.md

 ## License

-This plugin is open source.
-Feel free to modify and distribute according to your needs.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## Contributing